 While Glenfiddich and The Glenlivet tend to be the most widely enjoyed, Glenmorangie is said to be the most popular among the Scottish themselves.
 Established in 1843, the Sixteen Men of Tain perfected this single malt Scotch whisky using their own Tarlogie Springs mineral water.
 Matured in bourbon oak casks, Glenmorangie is a light, sweet Scotch.
 Though I am still learning to “taste” Scotch, new flavors seem to come out each time, including — honey, almond, and some various citrusy flavors.

-In the end it doesn’t matter so much which bottle you decide to buy, the key is trying all kinds of Scotch and expanding your pallet.
+In the end it doesn’t matter so much which bottle you decide to buy, the key is trying all kinds of Scotch and expanding your palate.
 Each new bottle should give you its own unique education.
 Don’t worry if your first try with Scotch isn’t love at first taste.
 As mentioned above, it’s a taste that must be developed.
 In my own experience, each subsequent tasting made the whole affair much more enjoyable.

 Finally, many men get confused on the issue of whether it should be rendered “whisky” or “whiskey.”
 Here’s a clever poem from the Bard of Banff, Stanley Bruce, to help you remember how to spell the word and what to look for when shopping for an authentic bottle of Scotch.